jwcodee/visualize_genome_assembly/README.md

 To download the test data, you can follow the instructions [here](#testing-installation).
 You will have to change the draft and ref parameters in the `config.yaml`.

-To install the dependencies, you can follow the instructions [here](#installing-dependencies-using-conda)
+To install the dependencies, you can follow the instructions [here](#installing-dependencies-using-conda).

 The ideogram should look like this:
 ![Example ideogram.](imgs/draft_to_ref.NG95.chained.subsumed.coloured.png)